Heat Exchanger Bundles

 • X-001 – inspection should be completed between the first and second TARs

-By comparing the risk of a bundle to an acceptable financial risk limit, an inspection plan was developed that identified the highest risk HE bundles and delayed two HE bundles until the second TAR.
+By comparing the risk of a bundle to an acceptable financial risk limit, an inspection plan was developed that identified the highest-risk heat exchanger bundles and delayed two heat exchanger bundles until the second TAR.
 This analysis helped the facility avoid unexpected downtime and lost production, and increased the knowledge on deterioration and anticipated life.